Skip to content

 { "name": "spammer" }

-Blocked names are removed from approved and pending and their active sessions are revoked.
-To allow the name back, use POST /api/admin/unblock; the user must then re-sign-up to get a fresh wallet and login token.
+Blocked names are removed from approved and pending, and their active sessions are revoked.
+To allow the name back, use POST /api/admin/unblock; the user must then re-sign-up to obtain a fresh wallet and login token.

 POST /api/admin/unblock